jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 #### Questions

-- notice the formatting of the writing in the sentiments.txt file.
-What are some ways in which you might improve the formatting?
+- Are there ways in which you might improve the formatting in the sentiments.txt file?
-- are there other ways in which you might scrape the data to use in different ways?
+- Are there alternative parts of the data you might analyze?
-- are there other ways in which you might use the Gemini API to analyze the data?
+- Is the prompt the best way to analyze the data?
+What might you change?

 ### 15. Conclusion